Smartphone ELDs: The future of trucking but beware

 ELD compliance is about the driver, not the vehicle.
 It would make sense for the ELD solution to be on a device you carry all the time.
 In this case, make sure your ELD app is portable and can go where you go.

-2. Conflict Between the ELD and the Mobile Device Operating System Mobile device manufacturers, such as Google and Apple, are continuously looking for ways to optimize smart devices to make batteries last longer and increase system speed.
+Mobile device manufacturers, such as Google and Apple, are continuously looking for ways to optimize smart devices to make batteries last longer and increase system speed.
 One such way to save battery power is to restrict apps from running in the background when you’re not actively using them.

 Google is going to add further restrictions to what Android apps can or can’t do in the background for Android O, their latest operating system.
 Apple mentions in their App Store Review Guidelines: “Multitasking apps may only use background services for their intended purposes: VoIP, audio playback, location, task completion, local notifications, etc.” and severely restrict many processes.